c-cube/ocaml-containers/README.md

 There is a QuickCheck-like library called `QCheck` (now in its own repo).

+## Incoming (Breaking) Changes

+the following breaking changes are likely to occur for the next release (they can still be discussed, of course):

+- moving `containers.lwt` into its own repository and opam package
+- moving `containers.misc` into its own repository and opam package (improving the average quality of containers!)
+- aliasing and deprecating `CCList.split` (confusion with `List.split`)

+already in git (but can be reverted if needed):

+- change exceptions in `CCVector`
+- change signature of `CCDeque.of_seq` (remove optional argument)
+- heavily refactor `CCLinq` in `containers.advanced`.
+If you use this module, you will most likely have to change your code (into simpler code, hopefully).

 ## Build

 You will need OCaml >= 4.01.0.